 - 1. Furnishing Furnishing false information to the University. - 2.
-Failing to Report Felony Convictions Failing to report a felony criminal conviction(s) (a) to the admissions office if convicted between the time the individual has submitted an application for admission and has accepted an offer of admission to the University, or (b) to Student Conduct & i.
-Fake Identification
+Failing to Report Felony Convictions Failing to report a felony criminal conviction(s) (a) to the admissions office if convicted between the time the individual has submitted an application for admission and has accepted an offer of admission to the University, or (b) to Student Accountability & Conflict Resolution if convicted as a Student. - 3.
+Misrepresenting Organizational Affiliation Misrepresenting or concealing one's organizational affiliation(s) or sponsorship(s) for the purpose of enticing another individual into joining or participating in an Organization. - 4.
+Misrepresenting University Affiliation Misrepresenting to a third party one's affiliation with the University.

+i.
+False Identification